 PhD in Education Degree Programs

 A Doctor of Philosophy (PhD) in Education is a research-focused terminal degree that prepares graduates to teach at the postsecondary level and conduct scholarly research that tests theories to improve best practices in teaching and learning.
+Students entering a PhD program should expect to commit to many years (an average of four to six years) of full-time study.
 The PhD in Education is not the only doctoral degree in education; the more practice-based Doctor of Education (EdD) degree is another option for people who want to pursue a terminal degree in education.
-While there is some overlap between the two degree types, EdD graduates tend to pursue roles in education leadership and administration (such as school principal or educational technology specialist), while PhD graduates tend to seek roles as college and university professors and researchers.
+While there is some overlap between the two degree types, EdD graduates tend to pursue roles in education leadership and administration (such as school principal or educational technology specialist), while PhD graduates tend to seek roles as professors and researchers at universities or businesses.

 Reasons to Pursue a PhD in Education Degree

 There are many reasons to choose to complete a PhD in Education.
 Among them are:

 1. To get a job For those who would like to conduct research and teach at the postsecondary level, a PhD in Education is the best preparation.
 Even though it takes a serious time commitment, doctoral study will likely be necessary for these types of jobs.

 2. To become an expert in the field.
 Students in PhD programs in education will develop testable theories in education through their research and become experts on one or more topics in the field.
 Those who have previously studied education at the undergraduate or master’s level but would like to expand their knowledge to other areas of education may benefit from a PhD in Education program.
 People who are already employed as school leaders and administrators may also wish to become experts in a specific topic of education, and a PhD provides the in-depth study needed to obtain expert-level status.